xendit/xendit-sdk-android/README.md

 For more information, visit https://bintray.com/xendit/android/xendit-sdk-android

 Note: For version 3.0.0 and above, you will need to include cardinal commerce repository credentials to download libraries required for EMV 3DS.
-Please contact customer support to activate EMV 3DS for your account and we will provide the credentials.
+Please configure the crendentials below to download the cardinal commerce SDK.

 ```
 repositories {